Civil Engineering BEng (Hons)

 Civil Engineers are responsible for the design and implementation of a wide range of infrastructure, energy and construction projects.
-The focus in these varies, from consultation and advisory, to contractor-based work.
+The focus in these varies, from consultation, design and advisory, to site-based work.
 The BEng (Hons) Civil Engineering degree is designed to enhance career prospects by helping students to develop and demonstrate a sound grasp of civil engineering principles in both design and contracting.